-An even more accurate video prediction can be made when a model for the scene dynamics is available.
+A specific model for the scene dynamics can also be incorporated when it is available.
 An example for such a model is motion parallax.
-In this case the video sequence will be represented in a space-time volume (or an epipolar volume), constructed by stacking all input images into an x-y-t volume (as was introduced by Bolles et. al. [3]).
+In this case the video sequence will be represented in a space-time volume (or an epipolar volume), constructed by stacking all input images into an x-y-t volume (as was introduced by Bolles et. al. [8]).
 Frame prediction is possible in the space time volume, since when the camera moves at a constant velocity, image points move on straight lines in the space-time volume.
 Extending these straight lines according to the motion of the camera is a good prediction for the next frame.

 The predictive approach to motion parallax can also be extended to handle 2D camera translations and also camera rotations.
 Setups describing camera motions which are applicable to this work are shown in Fig. 6.
-These cases can be used for view synthesis [14].
+These cases can be used for view synthesis [9].